current Maryland license plate

 Standard passenger car plates

-Standard-issue passenger car plates are issued to regular cars and station wagons only.
-They are not issued to mini-vans, SUVs, pickup trucks, motor homes, buses, or anything else that commonly receives passenger plates in other states.
-All mini-vans, SUVs, and motor homes getting standard-issue plates are instead issued multi-purpose vehicle (MPV) plates, which are addressed in the next section this page.
-Pickup trucks get the same standard-issue truck plates as do big commercial trucks; these are also covered further down on this page.
+Standard-issue, black-on-white passenger car plates were issued to regular cars and station wagons only.
+They were not issued to mini-vans, SUVs, pickup trucks, motor homes, buses, or anything else that commonly receives passenger plates in other states.
+All mini-vans, SUVs, and motor homes getting standard-issue plates were instead issued multi-purpose vehicle (MPV) plates, which are addressed in the next section this page.
+Pickup trucks received the same standard-issue truck plates as do big commercial trucks; these are also covered further down on this page.

 Maryland passenger plates were issued with serial format xxx*000 from February 1986 until September 2004, when the format was finally used up.
-This format probably began at NAB*001 and reached ZZZ*999 in the fall of 1992.
+This format probably began at NAA*002 or thereabouts, and reached ZZZ*999 in the fall of 1992.
 The N series was chosen as the starting point so as not to conflict with the previous base that would still on the road through September 1987, which had been issued in the A through K series.
-Serial numbers NAA*000 and NAA*001 were used as sample plates; otherwise, triple zero serial numbers are not issued.
-Letters I, O, Q, and U are not used.
-In the fall of 1992, the serials rolled over to AAB*001, according to one report, and kept going until MZZ*999 was issued in September 2004.
+Serial numbers NAA*000 and NAA*001 were used on sample plates; otherwise, triple-zero serial numbers are not issued.
+Letters I, O, Q, and U are avoided.
+In the fall of 1992, the serials rolled over to AAB*001, skipping the AAA series according to one report, and kept going until MZZ*999 was issued in September 2004.
 After the 1986-1987 replate was completed, this format went through about one letter series per year.
+All of these plates, even the oldest N-series plates issued in 1986, remain valid if continuously registered.

-In September 2004, a second serial format 0xx*x00 was introduced; this should last the state for probably a good 15 to 20 years before it runs out of combinations.
-In this new format, the first digit before the letters is never a zero, and letters I, O, Q, and U are still avoided.
+In September 2004, a second serial format 0xx*x00 was introduced; this format would have probably lasted a good 15 to 20 years before it ran out of combinations.
+In this format, the first digit before the letters is never a zero, and letters I, O, Q, and U are still avoided.
 This format began at approximately 1AA*A01; all numbers change before the first letter changes.
-For example, after plate 1AA*A99 would come 2AA*A01, and after 9AA*A99 would come 1AA*B01.
+For example, after plate 1AA*A99 came 2AA*A01, and after 9AA*A99 came 1AA*B01.

 Maryland passenger car plates began to be seen with New Jersey-style serial characters in November 2006.
 Maryland arranged for the state of New Jersey to stamp out a total of nearly 35,000 pairs of plates for them, including nearly 20,000 passenger car plates, due to the Maryland plate manufacturing facility at the state prison in Jessup being shut down for three weeks due to inmate unrest.
 New Jersey serial character dies are much more squared-off than the rounded Maryland dies.
 Passenger car plates made with New Jersey serial characters have plate numbers between 1CN*A01 and 9CN*Z99.
 Maryland serial character plates resumed being issued in December 2006 at about plate number 1CP*A01, but New Jersey character plates continued to be issued into February 2007.